Beatrix Beauclerk, Duchess of St Albans

 Beatrix Frances Beauclerk, Duchess of St Albans, Marchioness of Waterford, GBE, DGStJ (25 March 1877 – 5 August 1953), born Lady Beatrix Frances Fitzmaurice, was a member of the Anglo-Irish aristocracy, both by birth and through her two marriages.

-Life
+Early life

 Beatrix was a daughter of the 5th Marquess of Lansdowne and his wife Maud.

 She was named after her maternal aunt, Beatrix Frances Lambton, Countess of Durham (born Lady Beatrix Frances Hamilton), Lady Lansdowne's favourite sister.

+Marriages and issue

-On 16 October 1897, she married Henry Beresford, 6th Marquess of Waterford (and would be styled as Marchioness of Waterford).
+On 16 October 1897, she married Henry Beresford, 6th Marquess of Waterford (and was styled as Marchioness of Waterford).
 Their wedding was a high society affair, noted in contemporary magazines.